katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         file or :term:`playbook <playbooks>`.

     Handlers
-        Handlers are just like regular tasks in an Ansible :term:`playbook <playbooks>` (see :term:`Tasks`) but are only run if the Task contains a ``notify`` directive and also indicates that it changed something.
+        Handlers are just like regular tasks in an Assible :term:`playbook <playbooks>` (see :term:`Tasks`) but are only run if the Task contains a ``notify`` directive and also indicates that it changed something.
 For example, if a config file is changed, then the